-Picking the best gaming mouse is far more difficult than it used to be, with more gaming PC brands to choose from than ever before – and with advancements in low latency technology, even the best wireless gaming mouse is an option.
+Picking the best gaming mouse isn’t as easy as it used to be, with more gaming PC brands to choose from than ever before.
+To make matters more complicated, advancements in low latency technologies mean even the best wireless gaming mouse is just as capable of securing frags as its wired brethren.

-While it used to be as simple as buying Logitech or Razer, competition is hot with digital rodents from SteelSeries, Corsair, Cooler Master, and more in 2021.
-We’ve tested a wide variety of gaming mice and have narrowed down our favourites based on the genres of games, grip styles, and hand sizes they’re most suited to, as well as the more affordable options for those of you that don’t mind sacrificing a few features.
+While it used to be as simple as buying Logitech or Razer, competition is hot with digital rodents from SteelSeries, Corsair, HyperX, and more in 2022.
+We’ve tested a wide variety of gaming mice and have narrowed down our favourites based on the genres of games, grip styles, and hand sizes they’re most suited to.
+You’ll also find more affordable options too for those of you that don’t mind sacrificing a few features.

 Here are your options for the best gaming mouse: